Sylvie0914/demo2/README.md

-# demo2
-This is to test the git commands.
+1. Repo for BIOINF 575 to test git commands

-FUCK GIT HUB PULL
-Damn
+2.
+3. We use this for class session 4 and 5 but also for homework 1 4.